newrelic/new-relic-language-linter/README.md

 - [Capitalization](https://github.com/danielgolden/retext-capitalization) (a custom rule)

 ### 💬 I have questions or ideas

-Reach out to me on slack [@dgolden](https://newrelic.slack.com/archives/DJZP8JQ8M) or reach me on twitter (@dangolden1).
+Reach out to the New Relic Design Systems team on slack [#help-one-core](https://newrelic.slack.com/archives/C01A76P3DPU) or reach me on twitter ([@dangolden1](https://twitter.com/dangolden1)).
 I'd love to hear/talk about them.